-India has witnessed a large number of invasions from foreign invaders, who left behind the imprints on the society, rituals and culture.
+For Biryani to be part of India’s top choice of cuisine it has witnessed a large number of invasions from foreign invaders, who left behind the imprints on the society, rituals, and culture.
 Apart from that the foreigners also contributed to the regional cuisine too and how.
-It was through Muslim invaders like Afghans, Mughals, Persians, Turks and Arabs that the culture of feasts become known to India.
+It was through Muslim invaders like Afghans, Mughals, Persians, Turks, and Arabs that the culture of feasts become known to India.
 The famous Mughlai cuisine became an integral part of the Indian cuisine during the 15th to 19th Century when Mughals made India their home.

 Historically, the introduction of exotic dishes like kebabs and biryani were attributed to the Mughals and their cooks (Khansamas) and had turned cooking into an art form.
 However, historical evidence also shows that a dish known as Oon Soru was quite popular in the south.
 It was made from Rice, meat and ghee and was garnished with turmeric, bay leaf, coriander and pepper.
 This dish was a part of the diet that soldiers followed to take care of their nutritional needs.